It’s okay to make a complaint

 Include important information

-Provide concise background information on the issue and outline any steps taken by you or the person receiving aged care to fix the problem.
+Provide concise background information on the issue and outline any steps taken by you or the consumer to fix the problem.
 If you can, include times, dates and names of staff that you spoke to and their responses.
 It’s also useful to include copies of any forms, letters or documents that relate to the complaint.

 Be clear about the outcome you want to achieve